- Introduction and Editorial Policies

-The statements and opinions expressed in this journal are solely those of their respective authors and they do not necessarily reflect the views, nor are they endorsed by VRF.
+The statements and opinions expressed in this journal are solely those of their respective authors and they do not necessarily reflect the views, nor are they endorsed by Vet Res Forum.
 Veterinary Research Forum and its publisher do not guarantee the accuracy of and are in no way responsible for, any content on the papers.

-Plagiarism ranges from the unreferenced use of others’ published and unpublished ideas, including research grant applications to submission under “new” authorship of a complete paper, sometimes in a different language.
+Plagiarism ranges from the unreferenced use of others published and unpublished ideas, including research grant applications to submission under “new” authorship of a complete paper, sometimes in a different language.
 It may occur at any stage of planning, research, writing, or publication: it applies to print and electronic versions.
-All the manuscripts submitted to VRF are checked by iThenticate for possible plagiarism.
-The authors are expected to check their manuscript for plagiarism before submission.
+All the manuscripts submitted to Vet Res Forum are checked by iThenticate for possible plagiarism.
+The authors are expected to check their manuscripts for plagiarism before submission.

-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License which allows users to read, copy, distribute and make derivative works for non-commercial purposes from the material, as long as the author of the original work is cited properly.
+All accepted articles are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) which allows users to read, copy, distribute and make derivative works for non-commercial purposes from the material, as long as the author of the original work is cited properly.